Abatement

 Immovable property is land and anything permanently attached to it—such as buildings, structures, or minerals—that cannot be moved without causing damage or altering its nature.

-Indemnity is legal or contractual protection that safeguards executors, [beneficiaries](/glossary/beneficiary), or third parties from financial loss or liability arising from the administration or distribution of an estate.
+Indemnity is legal protection that safeguards executors or beneficiaries from financial loss arising from estate administration or distribution.

 Inheritance is the money, property, and possessions you receive from someone who has died, either as they specified in their will or according to legal rules if they didn't make one.

-The [Inheritance](/glossary/inheritance) Act 1975 is UK legislation that allows certain family members and dependants to challenge a will or intestacy if they haven't been left reasonable financial provision from the estate.
+The Inheritance Act 1975 allows family members and dependants to challenge a will or intestacy if they haven't received reasonable financial provision.

 Inheritance Tax (IHT) is a tax paid on the estate of someone who has died, charged at 40% on the value above £325,000.